-How To Introduce Cats So They Don't End Up Hating Each Other
+How To Introduce Your Cats To Each Other

 "The first impression a new cat makes when he or she meets a resident cat is critical," Adi Hovav, senior feline behavior counselor at the ASPCA Adoption Center, told The Dodo.
 "If two cats display aggression during their first meeting, this may set the mood for their future relationship."

-"Many cats come home with upper respiratory infections when adopted and should be separated in a bathroom for a few days as to not get other cats in the household sick as well," Dr. Robert Proietto, a veterinarian in New York City, told The Dodo.
+"Many cats come home with upper respiratory infections when adopted and should be separated in a bathroom for a few days [so] as to not get other cats in the household sick as well," Dr. Robert Proietto, a veterinarian at Proietto Veterinary Services in New York City, told The Dodo.
 "It is also important to get a vet to examine the cats and to know that your new cat is FELV [feline leukemia virus] and FIV [feline immunodeficiency virus] negative before introduction."

 "During this period, the cats often smell each other underneath the door and this starts a slow acclimation process," Proietto said.

-As long as neither cat is exhibiting any of these behaviors, they can be introduced through a slightly cracked door.
-If that goes well, they may be ready to meet without a barrier between them.
+According to Hovav, as long as neither cat is exhibiting any of these behaviors, they can be introduced through a slightly cracked door.

 "Never force two cats to interact," Hovav said.
 "Introducing two cats takes patience.
 Do not punish a cat for reacting negatively to another cat."